Be the first Estate

 Lower Somersham, Ipswich, IP8 is located in the borough of Mid Suffolk within the IP8 postal district.

-The Old Rectory, Ipswich has 31 entries in the Land Registry database, most recently in December 2017 and no records in the EPC database.
+The Old Rectory, Ipswich has 31 entries in the Land Registry , most recently in December 2017 and a single entry in the EPC database dated June 2017.

 We combine this information with that of neighbouring properties to estimate the property attributes and values.